O-X-L/ansible-opnsense/docs/source/modules/openvpn.rst

 **WARNING**: The openvpn_server and openvpn_client module share the same namespace!
 Be aware that you p.e.
 CANNOT create an openvpn_server with the same name as an existing openvpn_client (*on the same box*)!

-Use can create an manage certificates `using the OPNSense WebUI <https://docs.opnsense.org/manual/how-tos/self-signed-chain.html>`_!
+Use can create an manage certificates `using the OPNsense WebUI <https://docs.opnsense.org/manual/how-tos/self-signed-chain.html>`_!

 ----